imtapps/django-wizard/README.txt

             - use this to add stuff that will always be available in all of your wizard created templates

-        =A Step class is just an object that must the following methods=
+A Step class is just an object that must the following methods

 * display
     - only takes self as an argument and returns the object that should be passed to django's template engine

 * save
     - only takes self as an argument and returns nothing

 * template
     - only takes self as an argument and must return the template object to be used by the wizard to render the response

-            IE: return loader.get_template('some_template_file.html')
+    - IE: return loader.get_template('some_template_file.html')

 * prereq
     - only takes self as an argument and can raise a wizard.PrereqMissing when an error occurs in the page flow
 	- the __init__ accepts an optional step key, a request and a message

 	- if the step key is provided, the wizard will redirect to that step

 	- if a request and message are provided it will add the message to django's messaging framework

 * SaveStepException is an exception that can be raised in the save method that the wizard know that the step could not be saved and needs to be repeated